scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

 The Dash Bio OncoPrint component is built on top of :code:`react-oncoprint` [Onco]_.
-Input data for the component takes the form of a list of dictionaries that define a sample, gene, alteration, and mutation type.
+Input data for the component takes the form of a list of dictionaries that each define a sample, gene, alteration, and mutation type.
+Hover data and click data are accessible from within the Dash app.

 Sequence Viewer
 ===============